 He meant to kill her.
 He meant to kill everyone.
 Fine.
 Asuka nodded to herself—it can't be helped—and jumped from the bridge to the riverbank.

-She slipped over some rocks and ripped a pine branch from a tree.
-Interrupting the two shamans trying to erect the barrier with their tools scattered about on the street, she dunked the branch in a bowl of the shaman’s oil.
+She ripped a pine branch from a tree, and interrupting the two shamans trying to erect the barrier, she dunked the branch in a bowl of the shaman’s oil.
 She waved it over a candle and lifted the blazing mass into the air, running back to guard the bridge.

 The not-quite-a-lemon-god watched Asuka.
 He gripped his staff tight.
 His heart hurt.
 Spasmed in his chest.
 It was something in the noble lift of her chin—humans were stupid—or the delicate turn of her wrists.
 No, it was definitely the fire that made his breath catch.
 His kind always had an affinity for fire.
 Not for the fire in her eyes, but the way her eyes reflected the sparks she wielded.
 Something in the aching familiarity of her pained him.
-He remembered the first time he held fire in his hands as his mother watched, cupped his hands.
+He remembered the first time he held fire in his hands as his mother watched.
+That fire had burned purple and gold, his mothers’ hands warm around his as he coaxed the flames to continue burning his spirit.

-The not-god should cross that bridge, he knew, and destroy that city.
+He should cross that bridge, he knew, and destroy that city.
 He wanted to do it, this Wildflower God just an excuse to wreck havoc.
-Instead of joining the lion on the bridge, as the girl stormed towards that Wildflower God, and he irrationally, recklessly—why?—wondered at the pain in his chest.
+Instead of joining the lion on the bridge, as the girl stormed towards that Wildflower God, and he found himself rooted, his free hand clutching the front of his robe—why?—wondering at the pain in his chest.

 Swaying, Asuka shook the burning branch, scattering pine needles.
 The Wildflower God reared up and smashed the railing of the bridge.
 “Go back to the forest,” she ordered.